c3lang/c3-web/src/content/docs/Language Fundamentals/functions.md

 ### Changing priority of static initializers and finalizers

 It is possible to provide an argument to the attributes to set the actual priority.
 It is recommended that programs use a priority of 1024 or higher.
-The higher the value, the later it will be called.
+The higher the priority, the later it will be called.
 The lowest priority is 65535.

+Functions annotated with smaller priority numbers are called *earlier* than those with larger priority numbers, not later.
+By analogy, priority numbers are like rankings in a contest; #1 is a higher rank than #10.
+Here is an illustrative example:

 ```c3
 // Print "Hello World" at startup.